alpafyonluoglu/WorkflowyEncrypter/README.md

 As this is a third-party extension, full compatibility of the extension with the Workflowy website is not the case, and bugs may still be encountered.
 In those cases, simply force-reload the page by pressing Ctrl+Shift+R on Windows and Command+Shift+R on Mac.
 If the issue persists, do not hesitate to contact me, open an issue here on GitHub, or better yet, open a pull request if you are a developer.
 Contributions are much appreciated.

 ## Known Issues and Upcoming Features
-- [Issue] Cache-related issue causing encrypted text to appear on the screen.
-(Temporary solution: force reload to clear cache)
 - [Feature] Encryption of uploaded files.

 ## Contributing